 The Writing Resource Center, located on the fourth floor of the Boyd Law Building, serves as an extension of the classroom and of the first-year Legal Analysis, Writing, and Research Program.
-The WRC is staffed by a director whose PhD work focused on the teaching of writing; by lawyers pursuing or recently having completed MFA degrees in the Iowa Writers Workshop; and by upper-level law students.
+The WRC is staffed by a director whose PhD work focused on the teaching of writing and by upper-level law students.
 The Center provides one-on-one tutorial assistance for writers working on course assignments, journal articles, writing samples, and the like.
 Students come to the Center by recommendation of faculty members or through self-referrals and are able to gain help with rhetorical, stylistic, and grammatical concerns that arise in their writing.
 Additionally, members of the staff work with students on general writing improvement and on strategies for dealing with everything from overcoming writer’s block to adapting material for various audiences.
 Typically, more than two-thirds of all first-year students and more than one-third of all law students make use of the Writing Resource Center in any given year.

 The following are useful links for writers of legal and non-legal documents alike.

 The Writing Resource Center provides helpful handouts on topics such as: Case Synthesis, Memo v.
 Brief, IRAC, Résumé/Cover Letters, Plagiarism, That/Which, Passive Voice, Top Ten Errors, and the Bluebook.
 These handouts provide legal writers with excellent information about getting started and writing well.